Mavann1988/react-typeahead/README.md

 When true, if the input is empty and the user hits the backspace key the last token added will be removed.

+#### props.compareOptions

+Type: `Function`

+Default: `Sorts on display field`

+A function for sorting the options which is how they will be displayed to the user.